Tom-Hudson/test-nino/deno_dist/README.md

 ### validate
 This function will validate the provided NINO and return a detailed response on which rule has passed and failed.
+> It is expected that the NINO is already without formatting etc. - you can use [`normalise`](#normalise) to prepare the NINO if required.

 ```js
 // A valid NINO